The Customer Success Café Newsletter

 And there are CSAMs — Microsoft style.

-I talked to a few of them, and here’s what it takes to be a great CSAM and the unique benefits the role offers:
+I talked to a few of them, and here’s what it takes to be a great CSAM—and why this role stands out.

 What is a Microsoft CSAM?